A Stochastic Quasi-Newton Method in the Absence of Common Random Numbers: Numerical Experiments

-where $e_{std}$ is an estimate of $\left(\frac{\var f(x,\Xi^\prime_0)}{s_0}\right)^{1/2}$ (i.e., an estimate of the standard deviation of the function value estimation) and $\bar L$ is an estimate of the gradient Lipschitz constant.
+where $e_{\mathrm{std}}$ is an estimate of $\left(\frac{\var f(x,\Xi^\prime_0)}{s_0}\right)^{1/2}$ (i.e., an estimate of the standard deviation of the function value estimation) and $\bar L$ is an estimate of the gradient Lipschitz constant.
 In the experiment, we set $\bar L = \|\nabla^2 \phi(x_0)\|$.
-The term $10^{-8}$ in the radius is a heuristic choice to guarantee $h>0$.
+The purpose of the term $10^{-8}$ is to guarantee that $h$ is at least the square root of the typical roundoff error from double-precision floating-point arithmetic.
 Using \cref{eq:nfk_ngk}, plugging in the value of $h$ into the gradient formula, and then rearranging the terms, we obtain the number of samples needed for the gradient estimation at iteration $k$:

 Since all the function estimations have the same constant variance in the additive noise setting, the above bound for gradient sample size can be simplified to

 Clearly, in this setting, the optimal way to distribute the gradient sample budget is to distribute it evenly across the coordinates.